 The last few years have seen a renewed interest in strategy games, with the release of popular titles like Total War: Warhammer 2, XCom2 and Dungeons 3

-A genre that focuses on skillful thinking to overcome logistical and tactical challenges, the primary attraction of strategy games lies in their immersive environments, dynamic content, unpredictable outcomes and replay value.
+A genre that focuses on skillful thinking to overcome logistical and tactical challenges, the primary attraction of the best strategy games lies in their immersive environments, dynamic content, unpredictable outcomes and replay value.
 Digital distribution platforms like Steam provide players with a wealth of content for PC, which is a key platform for strategy games.
 With early access to development and streaming services, there has been an increase in overall audience interest for strategy games, which has acted as a major push for developers and publishers.

 Types of strategy games

 The strategy genre can be subdivided into two main categories: